samdrup-jongkhar-in-bhutan

 Blog image

-If you're exploring Samdrup Jongkhar, Bhutan, there are several Places to visit near Samdrup Jongkhar worth visiting.
+If you're exploring Samdrup Jongkhar, Bhutan, there are several places to visit in Samdrup Jongkhar in 1 day that are worth visiting.
 Here's a list of places to consider:

 • Jomotsangkha Wildlife Sanctuary